MicrosoftDocs/customer-insights/ci-docs/audience-insights/suggested-segments-activity.md

 1. In the side pane, select **Create segment**.

 1. After saving the segment, it will show in the list of segments on the **All segments** tab.
 It can now be [refreshed or deleted like any other segment](segments.md).
-You will not be able to edit these segment at this time, instead you can modify the input crieria for suggestions and generate another set of suggestion as desired.
+You can't edit the segment details.
+However, you can change the input criteria for the suggestions and generate different suggestions.

 ## Refresh or edit a set of suggestions